DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Training and Implementation Details

 \yj{For our network, we train the part geometry conditional VAE and the coupled hierarchical VAEs simultaneously.
 The part geometry conditional VAE is used to recover the part geometric details according to the structure context.
 Two coupled hierarchical VAEs aim to learn two disentangled latent spaces for shape geometry and structure in a disentangled but tightly coupled manner.
 Training of the whole network is optimized by the Adam solver~\cite{kingma2014adam}.
 All learnable parameters are initialized randomly with Gaussian distribution.
 For the training, we set the batch size as 16 and use a learning rate that starts from 0.001 and decays every 100 steps with the decay rate set to 0.9, until the loss converges with about 1000 iterations.
 We use the same energy weights as in StructureNet~\cite{mo2019structurenet} for the structure part of the network.
 For the energy weights for the geometry part, we set 100.0 in our all experiments. }

 Our whole network is implemented in PyTorch~\cite{paszke2017automatic}.
 The backbone network framework is borrowed from StructureNet~\cite{mo2019structurenet}.
 Most linear layers in our disentangled hierarchical graph networks are implemented as Multilayer Perceptrons (MLPs) with LeakyReLU activations.
 Our network does not use batch normalization~\cite{ioffe2015batch}.
 Besides, our conditional part geometry VAE can be pre-trained or trained together with the disentangled hierarchical graph VAEs.
 Due to the difficulty of batch training of recursive neural networks, we use the same training strategy as StructureNet that the network sequentially forwards through each shape, summarizes the loss of each shape and backwards gradients for a batch of shapes.
 Empirically, our network converges after 4 -- 5 days of training with a single GeForce RTX 2080Ti and an Intel i9-9900K CPU.
 Memory consumption is approximately 4 GB.
-Our code and dataset will be released upon acceptance.